ky4ds/ky4ds.github.io/_posts/2021-06-12-loading-coil-calculator.markdown

 can be used for single-band dipoles and also for multiband trapped dipoles, in the LC circuit that makes the traps.

-This calculator uses the method described by
+This calculator uses the method described by Luiz Duarte Lopes, CT1EOJ, which was published in the October 2003 edition of QST Magazine.

 Frequency (MHz)